lucasjellema/quick-oci-object-manager-browser-extension/README.md

    - Click the "Create Folder" button
    - Enter a folder name in the dialog
    - Click "Create" to create the folder

+7. Upload web content via context menu:
+   - Right-click on any image on a web page and select "Upload Image to OCI Bucket"
+   - Right-click on any file link (PDF, JSON, etc.) and select "Upload File to OCI Bucket"
+   - The file will be uploaded to your currently selected folder
+   - If the sidepanel is open, you'll see a notification and the file will be highlighted

 ## About Pre-Authenticated Requests (PARs)